pattonsgirl/Fall2021-CEG2350/Labs/Lab04/README.md

 ## Submission

+1. Verify that your GitHub repo has a `Lab04` folder with at minimum:
+   - `parser`
+   - `Lab04.md`

-- In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo
     - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab04

 ## Rubric